hodgesds/minlat/README.md

 - **Delayed dequeue**: Short-running tasks (IPC pattern: pipe, futex, message passing) stay on the runqueue after sleeping.
 When they wake up, `ttwu_runnable()` re-enables them in O(1) without the full `try_to_wake_up` path.
-Capped at 2 delayed entities per CPU to bound scan cost and prevent migration starvation.
+Capped at `max(2, nr_running/4)` delayed entities per CPU to bound scan cost while scaling with queue depth.

 - **Wakeup buddy**: `WF_SYNC` wakeups (where the waker is about to sleep) set the wakee as a "buddy."
 The `__pick_next_task` fast path picks the buddy in